-This is particularly problematic if one of you is financially dependant upon the other or the family home is only on one person’s name.
-In that instance the partner could seek to bring a claim for provision to be made for them from the Estate under the Provision for Family and Dependants Act 1975.
-However, to bring a claim would take a great amount of time and cost with no guarantee that they will receive anything at the end of the process.
-Not to mention the emotional stress and strain of having to bring legal action against a loved one’s estate.
+If a cohabitee finds themselves in this position, then providing the couple have been cohabiting for at least 2 years, there could be a claim available under the Provision for Family and Dependants Act 1975.
+However, bringing a claim takes a great amount of time and cost with no guarantee that they will receive anything at the end of the process.
+Not to mention there can be enormous emotional stress and strain involved in having to bring legal action against a loved one’s estate.

-A cohabitee who brings a claim under the Act is more likely to receive a right of residence to live within the property of the deceased for a set period of time or on the basis that certain conditions are abided to, rather than a lump sum payment.
-The cohabitee would be permitted to live within the property, have to maintain all the outgoings of the property but would not necessarily hold any legal entitlement to it.
+A cohabitee who brings a claim under the Act is also more likely to receive a right of residence to live within the property of the deceased for a set period of time or on the basis that certain conditions are abided to, rather than a lump sum payment.
+The terms of the settlement or order could be that they are permitted to live within the property, have to maintain all the outgoings of the property but not necessarily have any legal entitlement to it.

 On death, each individual has a ‘nil-rate band’ of £325,000.
 This means that when their estate is valued, the first £325,000 is taxed at 0%.
 Any value over and above that (which does not qualify for an exemption or relief) is taxed at 40%.